ajeldorado/proper-models/DST2/README.txt

-To run the PROPER prescription DST2.m, you must first download and unzip the FITS files available at http://astro.caltech.edu/~gruane/DST2_FITS.zip.
-Then, update the variable mp.full.map_dir in falco_defaults_DST2.m to be the absolute path to that folder of FITS files.
+To run the PROPER prescription DST2.m, you need the FITS files of the DST2 error maps included in the repo.
+In order for the actual FITS files to download instead of their placeholders, you must have Git LFS installed.
+If you don't already, you can type this at a terminal command line on Linux or Mac: git lfs install